 What happens if you are injured in a client’s home?
 Will you be using your own cleaning supplies or those provided to you by the customer?
 What waivers of liability should you give to your employees?
 What city, county, or state should you obtain a business license for?
-For answers to these and other questions count on StartUp, Legally!

 You could waste thousands of dollars in legal fees.
 You could also waste your time looking to the internet for your solutions.
-Instead, let StartUp, Legally! help guide you to appropriate solutions tailor-made for cleaning services at a fraction of the cost.
+Instead, let us guide you to appropriate solutions tailor-made for cleaning services at a fraction of the cost.
 As business lawyers we’ve worked to create a way to provide you with the legal information and documents you need to begin your company that are affordable.
 Below are some of the issues covered in our StartUp, Legally! course.

 Contracts come in all types.
 Understanding the underpinning of contract law is vital for all business owners.
 Business contracts include any agreement between two or more people in which something of value is exchanged.
 Usually one person agrees to perform a service or deliver a good in exchange for valuable consideration, such as money.

 Regardless of who is on the other side of a transaction, it is prudent to have him or her sign a contract.
 Having a company policy mandating confirmatory memorandum to verbal contract agreements may be a prudent way of enforcing this policy.
 Contract drafting will be imperative to your customer service agreements, because it will outline the parameters of your cleaning service.
 It will dictate what you expect from your customers and what they can expect from you.